Sungenis Refuses to Face His Record

 - He publicly advanced the conspiracy theory that Japan had been trying to surrender for 6 months prior to the dropping of the atomic bombs, but Truman refused to allow them to surrender so that he could nuke the Catholic cities.

 - He publicly advanced the conspiracy theory that his bishop was afraid of Jews because Jews supposedly own the mortgages on all the diocesan property.
+He insisted that, “It’s time for people to wake up and stop being corralled by the Jewish slave masters” (link).

 - He publicly recommended the anti-Catholic, anti-Jewish conspiracy theorist Texe Marrs as a source on Jewish issues.
 Even Protestant apologist James White has described Marrs thusly: “Texe Marrs fills his publications with the latest theory as to how the world is going to be taken over.
-Both Ruckman and Marrs are true ‘anti-Catholics,’ defining the term for most folks.”
+Both Ruckman and Marrs are true ‘anti-Catholics,’ defining the term for most folks.” (link)

 - In his article “Politics, Religion, Israel and the Seduction of the Catholic Voter: The Neo-Con Connection”, Sungenis said of Attorney General John Ashcroft: “Attorney General John Ashcroft, a member of the Pentecostal religion who harbors a fear of calico cats because they are ‘tools of the devil,’ is also involved in promoting the Zionist eschatology.”
-A quick Google search on “Ashcroft calico cat” brings up a link to an article on www.snopes.com that totally debunks this urban legend
+A quick Google search on “Ashcroft calico cat” brings up a link to an article on www.snopes.com that totally debunks this urban legend.

 - Sungenis posted a “news alert” on CAI’s home page claiming that hotel key cards retain private customer information (street address, credit card number, etc.) and can be used by rogue hotel employees for evil purposes: “An employee can take a hand full of cards home and using a scanning device, access the information onto a laptop computer and go shopping at your expense.”
 The information here was allegedly taken from the “Pasadena Police Department”.
 What Sungenis didn’t bother to find out is that the Pasadena Police Department has specifically debunked this information as a hoax.